local-ch/lhs/README.md

 ### Configure complex accessors for nested data (EXPERIMENTAL)

-If items, limit, pagination, total etc. is nested in the responding objects, use the complex data structures to for configuring your record.
+If items, limit, pagination, total etc. is nested in the responding objects, use complex data structures for configuring a record.

 ```
   response: {